binoymvas/rallyboard/README.md

 ### Tests History

 All available Test Reports from the past will be displayed in this panel.
 Test Reports will be displayed under their corresponding tabs.
-a) All Test Reports
+ - a) All Test Reports
-b) Benchmark Test Reports
+ - b) Benchmark Test Reports
-c) QA Test Reports
+ - c) QA Test Reports

 (Screenshot)

 Following actions are available here:

-a) View Report
+ -a) View Report
     - To view the test report via frontend
-b) Delete Report
+ - b) Delete Report
     - To delete any report

 ### Clean Project: